gamer2810/supreme-adventure/_posts/2025-02-11-llm-study-notes.md

 **Goal:** Turn the **BASE** model into a more helpful assistant.

-**Procedure:**
-Multiple methods:
+### Key takeaway

+The way LLM works is by **PREDICTING** the most likely token to appear in the answer.

+When a user chats with a LLM, the model runs a simulation based on its trained data and user's input.

+As you will see below, the model is enhanced by human experts' labelling.

+Therefore, it finds what human experts will most likely say when presented with user's input.

+Hence, the model is not **CRAFTING** its own answer.

+**Multiple methods:**

 * Embed some starting tokens when model starts up so that it is more likely to produce related information.

+*E.g.:*

-E.g.: Information about the model itself so that when asked it has an idea.
+Feed the model information about itself so that when being asked it has an idea.

 * Using conversations to further tune the model's answer (i.e. let the model takes on the personality).
 The conversation can either be syntactic (machine-generated) or crafted by human experts.

-E.g.:
+*E.g.:*

 ![conversation-example](/assets/img/uploads/conversation-example.png "Conversation Example")